Pathlessbark8/mfcfd/examples/single-airfoil-supersonic-with-bsplines-fine/README.md

 2. Use the point-preprocessor to obtain the input file to the meshfree code.

+3. Copy the makefile from ../

-3. Set the parameter.in file
+4. Set the parameter.in file